Jakob238/RandTRO---Hacklahoma-24/README.md

-# Retro Future Space Project (RandTRO)
+# RandTRO

-The Retro Future Space Project (RandTRO) is a Java project created for the Hacklahoma Hackathon 2024.
+The RandTRO is a Java project created for the Hacklahoma Hackathon 2024.
 The project outputs provided Retro-futuristic images at random when pressing the SPACE Key.

 Our project uses 3 Java importations, each using extensions for Java JPanel, JFrame, and URL APIs.